itsuygi/uygidrive/README.md

 A websocket server

-This app doesn't have an HTTP front end, it just listens for websocket connections.
-So when you show it in a browser window, you'll get the message "Upgrade required".
-You can ignore it and just connect from your favorite client.
+This app makes a simple HTTP server using Express.js to serve static pages from the public directory, and it creates a webSocket server for incoming webSocket clients.

+There are two HTML pages in the public directory:
+* index.html - creates a websocket client in plain JavaScript.
+* p5/index.html - creates a websocket client in p5.js.